Teaching High and Low Sounds – A Kindergarten Music Assessment

 Teaching high and low sounds is fun for kindergarten students and the assessment is naturally integrated into music class activities.

-Teaching High and Low Vocalizations
+Vocalizations – Teaching High and Low with Flashlights

 Make learning fun!

-There are several good storybooks to teach high-low.
-My favorite is “Up, Up, Down” by Robert Munsch.
-There is a YouTube video of the author reading, but he does not follow the words with the pitch and inflection of his voice.
+There are several great storybooks for teaching high and low sounds.
+My favorite is Up, Up, Down by Robert Munsch.
+(While there’s a YouTube video of the author reading it, he doesn’t match the pitch and inflection of his voice to the text so I don’t recommend the video.)

 Enjoy these cute Tortoises and Ballet Dancers!